connorjohnlind/connorlind.com/README.md

 ## Acknowledgements

-While gaining a foundation with HTML and CSS was a huge area focus, I do not claim to have design expertise.
+While gaining a foundation with HTML and CSS was a huge area focus early on in my development, I was not seeking design expertise.
 The design for this website was heavily inspired by [Matthew Williams](http://findmatthew.com/).
-However, a look under the hood will show that my code is entirely different from Matthew's.